refuge/refuge.io/blog/_posts/2014-01-06-major-upgrade-of-rcouch-on-the-go.md

 ---
 layout: post
-title: A major upgrade of rcouch on the go
+title: Major upgrade of rcouch on the go
 author: benoitc
 tags: rcouch, refuge
 ---